 In this article, you have learned about GitLab Pipeline API.
 This article also provided information on GitLab, its key features, the usage of GitLab API, the definition of CI/CD Pipeline, and its working in GitLab.
 It also tells us how to trigger a pipeline status report using the GitLab Pipeline API.

-Hevo Data, a No-code Data Pipeline provides you with a consistent and reliable solution to manage data transfer between a variety of sources and a wide variety of Desired Destinations with a few clicks.
+Hevo Data, a No-code Data Pipeline, provides a consistent and reliable solution for managing data transfer between various sources and Desired Destinations with a few clicks.
+Connect with us today to improve your data management experience and achieve more with your data.